The Importance of Choosing an Experienced Contractor

 Note to self: Verify that the estimate they ask for covers everything.
 No hidden fees hijack you, such as materials and dumping fees or expenses you would incur for living somewhere else while the restoration process occurs.
 If a job goes through when the contract is provided, look closely to see if the timeline is congruent with what was discussed.

 Extract the Details of their Pack-Out Process

-See If Restoration Company Helps You Thru the Insurance Claim Process
+See If Restoration Company Helps You Through the Insurance Claim Process

-Even though many customers who hire restoration services do it for the first time, it is not the case for the contractors or companies you hire.
+Even though many customers who hire restoration services do it for the first time, this is not true for the contractors or companies you hire.
 After countless jobs, they should be well-versed with all the procedures necessary to file and track claims in detail.

-Like anything, there is a snake-oil salesman out there looking to squeeze money out of you.
-Known as “storm chasers,” these scammers have been growing in numbers.
-IICRC has all of the resources to flag these bad actors for you with the following clues that can help you weed them out right away:
+Like anything, a snake-oil salesman is out there looking to squeeze money out of you.
+Known as “storm chasers,” these scammers have been growing.

-- Avoid Fakes: Sometimes, these “storm chasers” will be brazen enough to be at your front door when your home is damaged.
-Therefore, turn them away, mainly because legit restoration companies are there to serve you and help you at your most significant need without pushing you to buy their services.
+- Sometimes, these “storm chasers” will be brazen enough to be at your front door when your home is damaged.
+Therefore, turn them away, mainly because legit restoration companies are there to serve you and help you with your most significant need without pushing you to buy their services.